 On The Flipside

-- Cardano dapps will not be released in the foreseeable future as DEX developers still need to find loopholes for the EUTOX challenge.
+- Cardano dapps will not be released in the foreseeable future as DEX developers still need to find loopholes for the EUTXO challenge.

 - The price of ADA could skyrocket if Cardano smart contract adoption increases.